 Strawberries are a favorite summer fruit.
 They appear in everything from yogurt to desserts and salads.
-Strawberries are a low-glycemic fruit, making them a tasty option for people looking to control or reduce their glucose levels.
+They're a low-glycemic food, meaning they have little effect on blood sugar.
+This makes them a tasty option for people looking to control or lower their glucose levels.

 June is usually the best time to pick fresh strawberries, but they're available in supermarkets year-round.
-They are delicious raw or cooked in a variety of recipes ranging from sweet to savory.
+They're delicious raw or cooked in recipes ranging from sweet to savory.

 Are Strawberries Berries?